li-xin-yi/apt-loki-simulate/README.md

 It asks to pay to the bitcoin address `17ojq6Bo8PGSEtUF9xuELqfh5o4Ppj4sJy`.

-> t seems like the malware generates an unique bitcoin address for each infected computer, since the address didn’t receive or send out any money.
+> t seems like the malware generates a unique bitcoin address for each infected computer, since the address didn’t receive or send out any money.

 Now, you can recover the `Victim 2` by restoring its previous clean-state snapshot.